FAQ - Online Classes

-All Atlantic University classes are offered online in a virtual classroom.
+All Atlantic University classes are offered online in a virtual classroom using a secure learning management system.
 We do not offer any fully on-campus, face-to-face classes.
 The Integrated Imagery: Regression Hypnosis courses are considered hybrids (part online, part in-person).
 These three courses begin in the online classroom, and in the fourth week of instruction, the students are required to attend a residential training on the Virginia Beach campus.

 What can I do with a degree or certificate from Atlantic University?

 Once a student completes their degree or certificate, they have a wide array of opportunities available.
 Many go on to teach, write, lecture, coach, and/or become entrepreneurs and build their own businesses.
 Some establish nonprofits or go to work with existing nonprofit agencies.
 There are others who use this education to add to their current professions and build upon what they already know, thus advancing their careers.
 Some complete these programs for personal enrichment, while others go on to a more advanced degree or certificate.

 How long does it take to finish a program?

 - The graduate programs, Transpersonal Psychology (36-39 credit hours) and Mindful Leadership (39 credit hours), can be completed in less than two and a half years with full-time work (6 credits per semester).

 - The Graduate Certificate in Mindful Leadership (15 credit hours) can be completed in a year and a half (3 credits per semester).

 - The Integrated Imagery: Regression Hypnosis Graduate Certificate (9 credit hours) is a three-course certificate program and can be finished in 12 months, with continuous enrollment.